 Results

-Baseline murine gut microbiome across different vendors.
+Heterogenous baseline gut microbiota composition across different vendors.
 Age- and gender-matched isogenic mice were purchased from four commercial vendors (Beijing, Guangdong, Hunan, Shanghai), i.e. independent breeder sources.
 All mice were fed with cellulose-based diet 7 days prior to dietary fiber intervention.
-Consistent with previous studies [23, 24], these mice can be naturally divided by vendor sources into groups with distinct microbiota composition (Fig. 1C, D).
-Beta-diversity (between-sample distance), calculated by Aitchison distance at the lowest classified taxonomy level, shows that the baseline compositions of our mice cluster by vendor (Adonis, P < 0.001) and are characterized by distinct bacterial taxa (Fig. 1C).
-For example, Shanghai mice lack several commensal complex polysaccharides degraders such as Muribaculaceae and Rikenellaceae [25, 26].
-The profound inter-vendor difference (Adonis, P < 0.001) was also observed at the family level (Fig. 1D).
-Due to the high between-vendor variation, mice from the same vendor can be effectively treated as independent biological replicates for each baseline microbiota composition.
+Consistent with previous studies [23, 24], these mice can be naturally divided by vendor sources into groups with distinct microbiota composition.
+Beta-diversity (between-sample distance) calculated by Aitchison distance shows that the baseline compositions of our mice cluster by vendor (Adonis, P < 0.001) and are characterized by distinct bacterial taxa (Fig. 1C, Fig. S1).
+For example, Shanghai mice have low relative abundances of several commensal polysaccharide-degrading bacteria such as Muribaculaceae and Rikenellaceae [25, 26].
+The profound inter-vendor differences are also noticeable at the level of presence and absence of bacteria: ~65% taxa were entirely absent in at least one vendor and only ~10% bacterial taxa were present in all mice (and thus all vendors) (Fig. 1D).
+Due to the high between-vendor variation, mice from the same vendor can be effectively considered as independent biological replicates for each baseline microbiota composition.